Projects

 Step 3: Establish Rough Grade

-2. Work outward toward your drainage points (your lowest points)
+2. Work outward toward drainage points (lowest points)

 3. Cut high spots and push material into low spots

-5. Check grade with the laser level every 3-4 passes
+4. Check grade with laser level every 3-4 passes

-Tip: In Southern Utah, the native subsoil is often quite hard and compact.
-If your box blade is skating across the surface without cutting, lower the scarifier teeth (the adjustable teeth on the back of the box blade) to break up the surface before making your grading pass.
+Tip: In Southern Utah, native subsoil is often compact.
+If your box blade skates across the surface, lower the scarifier teeth to break up the surface before grading.

 Step 4: Fine Grade